 - See Also: Translucent Bearded Dragon

-How To Take Care of Your Beardie’s Third Eye
+The 4 Ways to Take Care of Your Beardie’s Third Eye

 Because the bearded dragon has a third eye, it’s important to know how to properly create the enclosure that cares for the dragon.
 Here are some things you need to know about caring for your bearded dragon and its third eye: